- Shippo vs ShipStation : What Are the Differences? - June 16, 2022

 Google’s search engine algorithm is constantly changing.
 In fact, the rate of change, frequency of updates, and complexity appears to be compounding.

 Of course, an in-house SEO is constantly trying to keep up, implementing the latest “best practices”, but invariably also the latest SEO tricks.

 The problem quickly becomes: What’s the perfect title tag?
 Which keyword tool is best?
 What’s the best link building tactic?
 How do you properly cloak your PBN?
 What’s your anchor text distribution?
-How many backlinks do I need to build in order to rank?
+How many backlinks do I need to build in order to rank in the Google search engine?

 These aren’t unimportant questions, but for the average SEO it’s a losing proposition.
 Either your churning and burning sites and content strategies, or you are falling behind.

 So, how can you stay ahead of the curve?

 In short, follow Googles Quality Rater Guidelines.
 Yes, actually read it.

 If the current iteration of Google’s algo doesn’t quite measure all these factors, you can bet that’s where they are headed.
 In particular, content depth, coverage, and topical expertise appear as the commonalities rising to the top.